hang68pro/Project_1/README.md

-# Analyzing the London transportation systme
+# Analyzing the London transportation system
 This project use SQL queries to analyze the London transportation system
 - Analyze the characteristic of London transportation system and answer the questions below
 1. The most popular transport methods